 In the first sentence of his "Postgenderism" article, George Dvorsky first claims to be "frustrated with modern feminism" and to desire a "sensible male approach to gender issues."
-Apart from wondering why a "post-genderist" would have truck with the very idea of a "male approach" to anything, let alone "gender issues" (shouldn't he be "post" both of these things, rather than glibly using them, after all?), the simple truth is I get nervous when a guy claims to be frustrated with "feminism" as if it were a single thing, then proposes to junk "it" and replace "it" with some newfangled internet manifesto and "movement" he invented consisting of a few ideas every one of which has already been under discussion by at least some feminists for years and years.
+Apart from wondering why a "post-genderist" would have truck with the very idea of a "male approach" to anything, let alone "gender issues" (shouldn't he be "post" both of these things?), the simple truth is I get nervous when another straight white guy claims to be frustrated with "feminism" -- as if that were a single thing -- and then proposes to junk "it" and replace "it" with another internet manifesto and "movement" he just invented consisting of a neologism and a few ideas every one of which has already been under discussion by at least some feminists for years and years.

 In several of his writings on this topic Dvorsky claims that Donna Haraway is another contributor to this "movement" he is talking about.
 Perhaps he would be interested in a few comments made by Haraway in 1999, published in the Donna Haraway Reader in 2004.

 DH: I have no patience with the term "post-gender."
 I have never liked it.As you can see, Haraway doesn't reject the term completely, probably reluctant to throw out completely any tool that shows any promise at all of helping us tinker with patriarchal sex-gender systems in ways that might help more actually existing people live more freely and more legibly within its shifting still too constricting terms.
 But I don't think Dvorsky -- and other so-called "technoprogressives" and "transhumanists" -- should take much comfort in Haraway's concession because I think his use of the term exactly the sort of clumsy insensitive techno-utopian appropriation she is so skeptical of.